ninjarope/network-simulator/README.md

 ### Temporary backup for the doxygen

 We've [generated the documentation](http://rojun.github.io/doxygen_doc/index.html) for the time being.
+This might not be accurate for the current state of the project until we get around to automate building these artifacts and hosting them online appropriately.

 ### Requirements for the documentation

-Doxygen - of course - to generate the documentation with it.
-This is the only requirement, if the non-graphs configuration is used.

-The directory ./doxygen_doc might be necessary to create by hand, if doxygen doesn't handle directory creation for you.

-Graphviz should be installed to use doxygen with the graph enabled configuration.
+*With graphs*

+Install Doxygen and Graphviz and use the included 'doxygen-with-graphs' conf-file.
 The graphs are built with graphviz's dot tool.

+*Without graphs*

+Install Doxygen and use the included 'doxygen-without-graphs' conf-file.

+In both cases the directory ./doxygen_doc might be necessary to create by hand, if doxygen doesn't handle directory creation for you.

 ### Commenting for the documentation